2010 United States Senate elections in Illinois: Campaign

 A self-described "fiscal conservative and social moderate," Republican nominee Mark Kirk based his campaign on reform and compared the race to Republican Scott Brown's election to the Senate in February 2010.
 In addition, Kirk immediately criticized his Democratic opponent for his management of Bright Start, an Illinois 529 college savings program and his work at Broadway Bank.
 Immediately after the primary, the National Republican Senatorial Committee aired a web ad comparing Giannoulias to the fictional character Tony Soprano.
 Politifact ranked Kirk's references to the mob as "Half True".
 Republican U.S. Senator Scott Brown campaigned for Kirk in Illinois.
 Kimberly Vertolli, Kirk's ex-wife, signed on as an advisor to Mark Kirk's campaign, but didn't support his more conservative platform.

 On February 4, 2010, Democrat Alexi Giannoulias revealed his campaign strategy, saying "come November, Congressman, your days as a Washington insider are over."
 On July 19, 2010, Giannoulias announced that he had raised $900,000 in the quarter that ended June 30, compared to $2.3 million raised by Kirk.
 The Giannoulias campaign also announced that President Obama was scheduled to attend an August 5 fundraiser for his candidate in Chicago.

 Kirk and Giannoulias disagreed mostly on fiscal and foreign policy.
 Kirk voted against Obama's Stimulus package and the Patient Protection and Affordable Care Act.
-As a Congressman, Kirk originally voted for Cap and trade but during the primary campaign announced that if elected a Senator he would vote against it.
+As a Congressman, Kirk originally voted for cap and trade but during the primary campaign announced that if elected a Senator he would vote against it.
 Giannoulias strongly supported the Patient Protection and Affordable Care Act and Obama's stimulus.
 Kirk opposed the building of the Park 51 Islamic center near Ground Zero of New York City, while Giannoulias stated that "Americans must stand up for freedom of religion even when it's difficult."

-Libertarian nominee Micahel Labno was added to the ballot by the Illinois State Board of Elections after gaining ballot access by means of citizen petition.
+Libertarian nominee Michael Labno was added to the ballot by the Illinois State Board of Elections after gaining ballot access by means of citizen petition.
 Labno, an electrical project construction manager and recruiter for Private Security Union Local 21 ran on a platform of downsizing or cutting some Federal agencies and reducing taxes and government regulations.
 He also supported allowing citizens to opt out of Social Security.
 Labno is pro-life and supports 2nd Amendment rights.
 In August 2010, Democratic candidate Alexi Giannoulias declared Labno a legitimate challenge from the right for Mark Kirk.
 Labno responded on his Facebook fan page, saying "This is very true Alexi, and you should be afraid too."

 Labno attended the September 18, 2010 Right Nation rally in Hoffman Estates, Illinois headlined by conservative media figure Glenn Beck.
 While greeting attendees Labno noted that Republican candidate Kirk did not attend.
 On August 27 the Illinois Board of Elections approved the Libertarian Party's petition to include its candidates on the ballot.